zeek/zeek-docs/scripts/policy/frameworks/management/agent/api.zeek.rst

    `:zeek:see:`Broker::peer_added` and triggered by it.

-   :instance: an instance name, really the agent's name as per
+   :param instance: an instance name, really the agent's name as per
       :zeek:see:`Management::Agent::get_name`.

-   :id: the Broker ID of the agent.
+   :param id: the Broker ID of the agent.

-   :connecting: true if this agent connected to the controller,
+   :param connecting: true if this agent connected to the controller,
       false if the controller connected to the agent.

-   :api_version: the API version of this agent.
+   :param api_version: the API version of this agent.

 .. zeek:id:: Management::Agent::API::notify_change